Partnership working and re-investment ensure Walton Road evolves to meet local demand

 Conversations with Essex County Council go way back to when Walton Road existed as a residential service for individuals with a learning disability.
 It provided for a shared living opportunity, but was a very small environment and people moved on, with it then remaining empty for a period of time.

-A need was identified relating to a shortage of good quality, supported living options, particularly individual flats for people with learning disabilities including those living with Prader-Willi Syndrome, and the requirement for new services that could mitigate compatibility issues.
+A need was identified relating to a shortage of good quality, supported living options, particularly individual flats for people with learning disabilities and complex needs such as challenging behaviour or those living with Prader-Willi Syndrome, and the requirement for new services that could mitigate compatibility issues.

 Through our partnership, Walton Road has been completely refurbished and reconfigured from a residential home into six individual flats in which we have invested, that can now meet local demands and affords the opportunity for those seeking a greater level of independence to live within their community with support to take full advantage of everything it has to offer.